KosmosisDire/obsidian-webpage-export/README.md

 ## Coffee

+This plugin takes a lot of work to maintain and continue adding features.
 If you want to fund the continued development of this plugin you can do so here:

 <a href="https://www.buymeacoffee.com/nathangeorge"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=nathangeorge&button_colour=6a8695&font_colour=ffffff&font_family=Poppins&outline_colour=000000&coffee_colour=FFDD00"></a>